csula/cs370-winter-2016/homework2/french-fries.md

 # French Fries

-Let's do a simple example with the following rule:
+Let's do a simple example as followed:

 * A manager processor has an array of size N and is filled with random values.
 * The manager splits up the array into N portions (or subarrays) and sends the subarrays to each of the worker processors.